hzhreal/HTOS/README.md

 - Download the code from the bot and go to the .env file, edit it as follows:
   IP: PS4 IP address
   FTP_PORT: The port that your FTP payload uses
-  SOCKET_PORT: The port that you used in the config.ini file
+  CECIE_PORT: The port that you used in the config.ini file
+  SDKEYUNSEALER_PORT: The port for the SDKeyUnsealer payload, it is optional
   UPLOAD_PATH: The path that you used in the config.ini file
   MOUNT_PATH: The path on your PS4 where the saves will be mounted
   GOOGLE_DRIVE_JSON_PATH: The path to the Google Drive Service Account json file